 built from scratch

-While different types of fermenters, degerming equipment, concentrator, and drying methods were studied, the particularly challenging task was to calibrate a concentrator.
-Due to its increased viscosity during concentration, pullulan solution becomes lumpy in the tank and loses its flowability.
+While different types of fermenters, degerming equipment, concentrator, and drying methods were studied.
+The most challenging task was to calibrate the concentrator.
+Due to its increased viscosity during concentration, a pullulan solution becomes lumpy in the tank and loses its flowability.
 Conversely, if the flowability is optimum, the concentration process becomes less efficient.

 Relentless trials were conducted involving the concentrator.
-Both Hayashibara and the concentrator manufacturer were busy trying to optimizing the process.
+Both Hayashibara and the concentrator manufacturer were busy trying to optimizing this step.

 Finally, the concentration process was successfully calibrated for mass production.
 The PULLULAN plant was completed in 1976 despite all the challenges.
-This accomplishment enabled Hayashibara to produce approximately 200 tons per year.
+This accomplishment enabled Hayashibara to produce approximately 200 metric tons of PULLULAN per year.

 Significant leap by cooperating with an overseas manufacturer

-PULLULAN has strong adhesivenessThe completion of the new plant and the subsequent product release attracted great attention like its successful development did in 1973; however, the sales did not meet expectations partly because of the world energy crisis of the 1970s.
+PULLULAN has strong adhesivenessThe completion of the new fermentation plant and the subsequent product release attracted great attention like its successful development did in 1973; however, the sales did not meet the original expectations.
+This was partly due to the worldwide energy crisis of the 1970s.